benders5e/benders5e/bender.md

 A custom character sheet that reflects the modifications made to regular 5e abilities, skills, etc. can be found [here](https://).

 ### Credits
-* Made by Noemi Glaeser with [The Homebrewery](https://homebrewery.naturalcrit.com).
+- Made by Noemi Glaeser with [The Homebrewery](https://homebrewery.naturalcrit.com).
-* [Avatar Wiki](https://avatar.fandom.com/wiki/Bending_arts) quoted and used for reference.
-* Thank you to Kevin Gagnon, Adam Groth, Jamie Mayson, and Trevor Schachner for feedback, suggestions, ideas, and help with playtesting.
+- Thank you to Kevin Gagnon, Adam Groth, Jamie Mayson, and Trevor Schachner for feedback, suggestions, ideas, and help with playtesting.
+- [Avatar Wiki](https://avatar.fandom.com/wiki/Bending_arts) quoted and used for reference.
+- Some inspiration for abilities and forms was drawn [this Avatar Supplement](https://www.dandwiki.com/wiki/5e_Classes_(Avatar_Supplement)) on the D&D Wiki.

 <div class='pageNumber auto'></div>